Publications

 Springer, 2023.

-GLoBE-alization: How Business Changed International Tax and International Tax Changed Business (Work in Progress)
+GLoBE-alization: How Business Changed International Taxation and International Taxation Changed Business (Work in Progress)

 Works in Progress